MathuxNY-73/hackerrank-problems/Mathematics/README.md

 - [X] Challenge solve
 - [X] Find a third working solution that uses DP
 - [X] Submitted DP solution.
 Got right.

+## Handshake
+This is a mathematics challenge from hackerank.
+The goal is to compute the number of handshakes performed at a meeting of N people, knowing that everyone will shake every other's hand.
+I solved this problem using the C language [Problem link](https://www.hackerrank.com/challenges/handshake/problem).
+As of July 8<sup>th</sup>, 2019:
+- [X] Find a first working solution on the sample input
+- [X] Submitted solution.
+Got right answer
+- [X] Challenge solved